michaelfuhrman/glassbreakDetector/model/dev/vAAC_DL-pytorch/README.md

 5. `feats_sliding.py` extracts features in the same way as `feats_sequential.py` but instead of extracting featues over non-overlapping windows, this slides the window by half the width of the window.

 # Current Status
 Result folder contains all the details of the experiments performed and the results obtained for each of them.
-The one common trend that can be noticed with the current results is that when the network achieves low FAR its TPR also reduces.
-Being able to achieve low FAR while maintaining a high TPR is a big hurdle that we need to cross.
+We found that more number of layers does not always mean better performance as we were able to achieve good results with 1 LSTM layer (compared to 2 LSTM layers).
+The one common trend that can also be noticed with the current results is that there is a trade-off between FAR and event based latency.
+When the latency is low, FAR is quite high and vice versa.
+The performance of the current best model is similar to the glassbreak model on RAMP.

 # Future Steps
-A few ideas that can be implemented in the future to get better performing network:
-1. Use a sliding window over the audio signal and extract MFCC features over the windowed clips.
-This might help by providing more data and context.
-2. Increasing/Decreasing the size of the network by adding/removing layers.
-3. Training the model with features extracted using window of varying length in a single training set.
+The next steps for this project include:
+1. Using techniques that will help in reducing the event based latency without increasing the FAR or reducing TPR.
+2. Create a RAMP friendly version of the current model so that it can be tested further.